Awetí language: Name of the language

-The language can also be found under the forms Awety, Awetö, Aueto, Aueti, Auiti, Auití and Auetö, and similar variants.
+The language can also be found under the forms Awety, Awetö, Aueto, Aueti, Auiti, Auití, Auetö, and similar variants.

-The name of the language originates from the ethnonym [aˈwɨtɨ] by which the Awetí are known among neighbouring groups.
-They call themselves [awɨˈtɨʐa], with the Awetí collective suffix ‑za, and call their own language [awɨˈtɨʐa tʃĩˈʔĩŋku], Awytyza ti'ingku (language of the Awetí).
+The name of the language originates from the ethnonym [aˈwɨtɨ], by which the Awetí are known among neighboring groups.
+They call themselves [awɨˈtɨʐa], with the Awetí collective suffix -za, and refer to their own language as [awɨˈtɨʐa tʃĩˈʔĩŋku], Awytyza ti’ingku (language of the Awetí).

-In the writings of the early –German– explorers, the name appears as "Auetö" or "Auetö́".
-(That is, the first [ɨ], without stress in Awetí, was represented as e, possibly for its resemblance with ‘schwa’ [ə], a common sound in German.
-The second [ɨ] was written as ö, a letter which represents in German the sounds [œ] and [ø], which also come somewhat close to [ɨ].)
+In the writings of early German explorers, the name appears as “Auetö” or “Auetö́.”
+In these forms, the first [ɨ], which is unstressed in Awetí, was represented as ⟨e⟩, possibly because of its resemblance to the schwa [ə], a common sound in German.
+The second [ɨ] was written as ⟨ö⟩, a letter that represents the sounds [œ] and [ø] in German, which also somewhat resemble [ɨ].

-The u was later substituted by w (in accordance with the rules for representing indigenous names established by the Brazilian Anthropology Association, ABA), and the ö, unknown in Portuguese, was substituted by i, less frequently by o, or sometimes even by e or y.
+The ⟨u⟩ was later replaced with ⟨w⟩, in accordance with the rules for representing indigenous names established by the Brazilian Anthropology Association (ABA).
+The ⟨ö⟩, which is not used in Portuguese, was replaced by ⟨i⟩, and less frequently by ⟨o⟩, or sometimes even by ⟨e⟩ or ⟨y⟩.

-Today, the most common designation for the group and their language is Awetí or Aweti (the latter more often used in Portuguese).
-In English, the preferred spelling has an acute accent on the final i (again in accordance with the norms established by the ABA), so as to encourage a pronunciation with stress on the last syllable, which is how the name is pronounced in Portuguese, including by the Awetí themselves when speaking Portuguese.
+Today, the most common designation for the group and their language is Awetí or Aweti, with the latter more often used in Portuguese.
+In English, the preferred spelling includes an acute accent on the final ⟨i⟩, again following ABA norms, to encourage stress on the last syllable, which reflects how the name is pronounced in Portuguese, including by the Awetí themselves when speaking Portuguese.

 Several different spellings of the people and language can be found in the literature.
 They differ in having one or several of the above changes applied or not applied: u–w, ö–i–e–y, graphical accent or not, sometimes also the e [middle syllable] is substituted by i.
 In particular in older and non-Brazilian literature, one finds, for instance: Awetö, Aueto, Aueti, Auiti, rarely also Auetê or even Auety, etc.

 Sometimes (notably in the "Ethnologue") the Awetí are confused with other central Brazilian groups such as the Arauine and Arauite, both extinct in the beginning of the 20th century.